 Install a grey-finished laminate or hardwood floor and paint any exposed beams dark grey or black.
 If solid grey feels too cold, use a diluted grey wash on your kitchen cabinet doors to allow the wood’s warmth to break through.
-Check out this video for tips on grey washing a cabinet door:
+Check out this video for tips on grey-washing a cabinet door.

 If you’re accustomed to luxury finishes, enjoying farmhouse design doesn’t mean embracing a simple lifestyle.
 Cover a plain range hood with a wide, mantel-style enclosure that blends with your farmhouse cabinets.
 Or replace the hood with a tall, curved model in copper or black metal.
 Adding a coffered ceiling and oversized crown molding is an elegant farmhouse kitchen decor idea.

 Choose the best quality stainless steel appliances you can afford.
-Go for the six-burner industrial range and a French door refrigerator.
+Go for the six-burner industrial range and a French-door refrigerator.
 Replace a dull wood island with a marble waterfall-edge kitchen island and hang impressive pendant lights above.

 Modern kitchen design and farmhouse style combine well in the kitchen.
 A mostly white kitchen, pale wood flooring, and natural materials are elements seen in both modern and farmhouse design.
 Your best modern farmhouse kitchen ideas will nod to both design styles.
 Glossy white subway tile is a perfect example of a material that merges the two styles.

 Modern farmhouse style offers a fresh take on classic, country-inspired farmhouse kitchen decor.
 It incorporates a city or industrial vibe instead of a rural or suburban tone.
-A modern farmhouse kitchen mixes old with new, sleek with weathered, cool with warm.
+A modern farmhouse kitchen mixes old with new, sleek with weathered, and cool with warm.

 If you live in a condo or apartment, you may find yourself with an unusually narrow kitchen floorplan.
 Whether it’s an actual galley kitchen or half the size of one, know that modern farmhouse kitchens can fit into any size room.

 The long, horizontal lines formed by shiplap paneling and subway tile help expand a narrow kitchen.
 Another room-expanding kitchen idea is to keep your color palette airy and light.
-You can still include darker or more rustic farmhouse kitchen ideas, but avoid using large areas of dark colors.
+You can still include darker or more rustic farmhouse kitchen ideas but avoid using large areas of dark colors.

 Rustic farmhouse kitchen ideas are edgy, unfinished, with an industrial or masculine vibe.
 A rustic farmhouse kitchen will include plenty of natural wood elements, from cabinets to furniture to a butcher block countertop.
 Reclaimed wood also works well in a rustic farmhouse kitchen, whether it’s repurposed furniture or a wooden pallet cabinet door.

-Metal elements add a rustic edge to farmhouse style.
+Metal elements add a rustic edge to the farmhouse style.
 From a stainless steel apron sink to black wrought iron light fixtures, rustic metal finishes belong in this type of farmhouse kitchen.
-Upholster a bench or chair seats with leather or suede.
+Upholster a bench or chair seat with leather or suede.
 Substitute a natural-finish beadboard backsplash for classic tile, or use natural stone or exposed brick.